nidhinmk/AzureAI/README.md

    [Custom Function](/CustomFunction.md) - Create an agent that can use custom functions as a tool to complete tasks.

+   [Multi Agent solution](/MultiAgent.md) - Design intelligent solutions where a primary agent delegates work to sub-agents without the need for custom orchestration logic or hardcoded routing.

 ## Computer Vision